 This map from 1884 shows how close Portbury, Easton in Gordano and Pill were.
 St George was the name of the church in Easton in Gordano but am unsure exactly where the specific area would be on the map.

 This wider map shows where Bristol was in relation to Easton in Gordano (about 6 miles).

 Maps reproduced with the permission of the National Library of Scotland.

 Thomas died two years later on 2nd Jan 1863 at age 58 (although his age is recorded as 56) when his youngest child was age 12.
 He was buried a few days later in Easton in Gordano, and his probate record shows he had a Will and also letters of administration, with his effects being under £100 (just over £13k today).

 Elizabeth had moved to Lawfords Lane in Pill by 1871.
-Also living with her was daughter Clara age 28 who was working as a dressmaker, seven year old granddaughter Harriet Wilton NEWTON, and a 50 year old lodger named Joseph POWELL who was actually Elizabeth’s brother (widowed, working as a Labourer).
+Also living with her was daughter Clara age 28 who was working as a dressmaker, seven-year-old granddaughter Harriet Wilton NEWTON, and a 50-year-old lodger named Joseph POWELL who was actually Elizabeth’s brother (widowed, working as a Labourer).
 Harriet Wilton NEWTON was the daughter of Joseph’s brother George NEWTON by his first wife Harriet WILTON.
 Harriet’s mother very sadly died just after she was born in Oct 1863.
-Her father remarried four years later, but Harriet remained with her grandmother then paternal step-grandfather (Samuel WEAVER, who’s son John married Joseph’s sister Clara).
+Her father remarried four years later, but Harriet remained with her grandmother and then paternal step-grandfather (Samuel WEAVER, whose son John married Joseph’s sister Clara).